Alerts: Spaceport's Event System

 static _startup(Result r) {

-// Spaceport's API to ensure required databases exist
+// Ensure required databases exist

 if (!Spaceport.main_memory_core.containsDatabase('users')) {